petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ## Test Status

-An A/B test is always characterized with a status after it starts.
-These include
+Once an A/B test is started, it will have one of the following statuses:

 * [Test is Running](#test-is-running)
 * [Winner Declared](#winner-declared)